Russia says Moscow and Crimea hit by Ukrainian drones while Russian forces bombard Ukraine's south

-KYIV, Ukraine (AP) — Russian authorities accused Ukraine of launching a drone attack on Moscow early Monday that saw one of the aircraft fall near the Defense Ministry's main headquarters, while the Russian military launched new strikes on port infrastructure in southern Ukraine.
+KYIV, Ukraine (AP) — Russian authorities accused Ukraine of launching a drone attack on Moscow early Monday that saw one of the aircraft fall near the Defense Ministry's main headquarters and striking Crimea, while the Russian military unleashed new strikes on port infrastructure in southern Ukraine.

 Moscow Mayor Sergei Sobyanin said there were no casualties when the drones struck two nonresidential buildings.
 The Defense Ministry claimed that the military jammed both attacking drones, forcing them to crash.